M-arcus/cloudron-docs/knowledgebase/docs/troubleshooting.md

 If the apps are unresponsive, try the following steps:

+* Check if all the services are running in the `Systems` view.
+Try restarting them to see if they come back up.
 * Check the status of docker in the `Systems` view
 * Try restarting docker from the `Systems` view